 Moreover, information systems for specific purposes, such as systems for video conference, IP phone, network camera, entry control systems, facility management systems, and environment monitoring systems are also used at Agencies.
 In many cases, equipment for specific purposes is equipped with Internet connectivity, which are commonly called IoT devices.
-Examples include, among the components of a network camera system, cameras that have Internet connectivity.
+Examples include, among the components of a network camera system, cameras that have Internet connectivity, and among the components of an environment monitoring system, sensors that have Internet connectivity.
 Numerous attacks that exploit vulnerabilities in these IoT devices have occurred in recent years, and attacks such as those in which IoT devices are used as a jumping-off point to attack other information systems have come to pose a social problem.
 Therefore, information security measures must be taken for these devices as well.